 1977 saw three big events happen in the small seaside town of South Shields in the North East of England.
-The boxer Muhammad Ali had his wedding blessed, the Queen visited on her Royal Silver Jubilee and three lads from a working class housing estate formed a punk band, the Angelic Upstarts – where else would you see these in a film together ?
+The boxer Muhammad Ali had his wedding blessed, the Queen visited on her Royal Silver Jubilee and three lads from a working class housing estate formed a punk band – the Angelic Upstarts.

 Narration: 1977 was an extraordinary year of royalty and revolution.
 It was the storm that followed the calm.
 We’d had the long hot summer of ’76 and the high water mark of disco and glam rock.